yabellini/SitioAcademico/content/en/courses/tallerrmarkdown/_index.md

 ---
 # Course title, summary, and position.
-linktitle: RMarkdown Workshop (Taller de RMarkdown)
+linktitle: RMarkdown Workshop
 summary: This workshop in Spanish introduces rmarkdown for reporting.
-Este taller en español introduce rmarkdown para la generación de informes.
 weight: 1

 # Page metadata.